magento/devdocs/guides/v2.0/cloud/before/before-setup-env-2_clone.md

 		git pull origin <environment ID>

 ## Change the Magento Admin URL, user name, and password
-This section discusses how to change {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} parameters for security reasons.
-If you change the variables in the `master` branch, you have to do it only once because other environments inherit the variables from `master`.
+Change the {% glossarytooltip 18b930cf-09cc-47c9-a5e5-905f86c43f81 %}Magento Admin{% endglossarytooltip %} parameters for security reasons prior to branching.
+If you change the variables in the `master` branch, you only have to make these changes once.
+All branches inherit the variables from `master`.

 If your master branch is already configured, skip this section and continue with [Step 3: Clone or branch an environment](#setenv-new-env).